What Is The Stock Market and How Does It Work?

 Early stock and commodity markets

-Later on, the merchants of Venice were credited with trading government securities as early as the 13th century.
-Soon after, bankers in the nearby Italian cities of Pisa, Verona, Genoa, and Florence also began trading government securities.
+Later, it was claimed that Venetian traders had begun dealing in government securities as early as the 13th century.
+Soon after, traders in government securities also started operating in the nearby Italian cities of Pisa, Verona, Genoa, and Florence.

 The world’s first stock markets (without stocks)

-The world’s first stock markets are generally linked back to Belgium.
-Bruges, Flanders, Ghent, and Rotterdam in the Netherlands all hosted their own “stock” market systems in the 1400s and 1500s.
+The first stock exchanges in the world were typically located in Belgium.
+In the 1400s and 1500s, Bruges, Flanders, Ghent, and Rotterdam in the Netherlands all had their own "stock" market systems.

 The world’s first publically traded company

-The East India Company is widely recognized as the world’s first publically traded company.
-There was one simple reason why the East India Company became the first publically traded company: risk.
+The East India Company is frequently cited as the first publicly traded company in history.
+The East India Company became the first publicly traded company for one straightforward reason: risk.

-As a result, a unique corporation was formed in 1600 called “Governor and Company of Merchants of London trading with the East Indies”.
-This was the famous East India Company and it was the first company to use a limited liability formula.
+As a result, in 1600, a special corporation known as the "Governor and Company of Merchants of London trading with the East Indies" was established.
+The renowned East India Company was the first business to employ a limited liability structure.

 Read More: Top 10 Largest Stock Exchanges In The World